EMPs Under Assessment

 EMPs under assessment

-The Department of Environment, Parks and Water Security (the department) is responsible for managing the assessment and approval of onshore petroleum Environment Management Plans (EMPs).
+The Department of Lands, Planning and Environment (the department) is responsible for managing the assessment and approval of onshore petroleum Environment Management Plans (EMPs).

 All drilling and hydraulic fracturing EMPs under assessment are made available for public comment for a period of 28 days, on behalf of the Minister in line with regulation 8A of the Petroleum (Environment) Regulations 2016.